isaacs/github-flavored-markdown/index.md

 layout: default
 ---

-GitHub is transitioning to what we're calling "GitHub Flavored Markdown" (GFM) for messages, issues, and comments.
+GitHub uses what we're calling "GitHub Flavored Markdown" (GFM) for messages, issues, and comments.
 It differs from standard Markdown (SM) in a few significant ways and adds some additional functionality.

 If you're not already familiar with Markdown, you should spend 15 minutes and go over the excellent [Markdown Syntax Guide](http://daringfireball.net/projects/markdown/syntax) at Daring Fireball.